Last Updated: 25 Oct 2007

 3- farming homestead (main farm-house) standing in the middle of

 privately-owned farm(land) which employs farm-workers/laborers.

-My Roemmich family owned 8 chutors which I know, and, married into other families like the Ochsners who owned chutors.
+My Roemmich family owned 8 chutors and often married into other families like the Ochsners who, also, owned chutors.

 Sometime ago, we had a discussion about "estates" and "chutors" and it was explained to me that our GR didn't have "estates" because one had to be of nobility and the "estates" were under the law of being inherited, therefore, only the property of the nobility could be called an "estate" in Russia during those times when Russia was under the Tsarist rule.

 (I think I recall that correctly.)
-The Tolstoys, von Mecks and the old Russian nobility from whom GR's purchased land, owned estates.
-In my list I tried to discover the names of the original owners of the land which was sold, in part, to GRs:
+The Tolstoys, von Mecks were of the old Russian nobility from whom GR's purchased land, owned estates.
+In my list I tried to discover the names of the original owners of the land which was sold, in parts, to GRs:

-Chutors were like our small American farms to the great size of our American ranches or southern plantations or very large farms.
-They were self sufficient.
+Chutors were like our small American farms to the great size of our American ranches or southern plantations..
+The majority were self sufficient.
 They could be owned by one family, like my Roemmich family, or owned by several families like the Perijon which my mother's father's family were 1/3 owner with several Catholic families Hahn and Heim.

 The Roemmich chutors varied in size and purpose.